bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

 Preferences
 ===========

-In the preferences you can configure some Axon Ivy Designer settings to adapt it to your personal working style.
+In the preferences you can configure some |ivy-designer| settings to adapt it to your personal working style.
 Most of these settings you can overwrite in the :ref:`project-preferences`.